 Call Number: Fine Arts Reference ML101 U6 N48 1986

 The New Grove Dictionary of American Music is the most comprehensive and enlightening history of America's musical heritage ever published.
 American Grove is focused solely on the unique styles and traditions of American music.

-Streaming video collection.
-Dance productions, documentaries, editorials, and interviews of influential performers and companies.
-Includes wide range of genres and ability to search by people, instruments, ensemble, time period, venue, and more.
+Streaming dance videos including dance productions, documentaries, editorials, and interviews of influential performers and companies.
+Includes a wide range of genres and ability to search by people, instruments, ensemble, time period, venue, and more.
+3 concurrent users.